Automotive Defects Attorney San Antonio

 Another key safety feature that is included in most vehicles is the Electronic Stability Control (ESC), which is designed to improve the driver’s ability to handle the vehicle under unusual circumstances.
 The ESC also has an effect on vehicle stability, to ensure that the driver maintains control of the vehicle.
 A vehicle that is not equipped with an ESC system may be considered defective, or a vehicle may have a faulty ESC system, and maybe consider unstable.
 “Stability,” measures how likely a vehicle is to roll over in an accident.

 Another common automotive defect comes with the gas tank.
 Defectively designed vehicles, or vehicles with defectively designed gas tanks both can be very dangerous, because the fuel can catch fire, and cause serious damage to the vehicle and/or serious injury or death to the occupants.
 In many cases, gas tank fires result from excess gasoline being released from the tank after a crash.
 This can happen when the filler neck is pulled out of the tank, or when the guarding around the tank fails and the tank becomes punctured in a crash.
 In either case, this may be due to a defective gas tank.
-If so, hiring a skilled automotive defects attorney can help get compensation for your damages.

 Another major source of automotive defects is the tires.
 The most common type of tire defects are delamination or detread, both of which involves the various layers of steel belts separating from each other and the outside tread.
 Whenever large strips of tread, or even smaller chunks of the tire separate from the tire while the vehicle is driving down the highway, the likelihood of a blowout,which is a sudden and dangerous loss in air pressure, is severely increased, as is the driver’s ability to control the vehicle.
 Both of these circumstances create a very dangerous situation and make a defective tire accident a much greater possibility.